Gerald Dworkin

-Gerald Dworkin (born 1937) is an American philosopher specializing in specializing in moral, political, and legal theory.
+Gerald Dworkin (born 1937) is an American philosopher specializing in moral, political, and legal theory.
 He is Distinguished Professor of Philosophy Emeritus at the University of California, Davis.
 In 2016–17, he was Brady Distinguished Visiting Professor of Ethics and Civic Life at Northwestern University.
 He has written for the Stanford Encyclopedia of Philosophy.

 Early life and education

 Dworkin earned his Ph.D. at the University of California, Berkeley in 1966.

 Career

-Dworkin has taught at Harvard, MIT, and the University of Illinois, Chicago.
+Dworkin has taught at Harvard, MIT, and the University of Illinois Chicago.
 He has been a visiting Fellow of All Souls College (Oxford), the Australian National University, and the Hastings Center.
 He was the Centennial Visiting Professor at the London School of Economics.
 In 2006, he was a Distinguished Visitor at the Chinese University of Hong Kong, where he gave a series of lectures on paternalism.